 General Finishes Exterior 450 Topcoat Stain absolutely extends the lifespan of your cedar furniture, even if they’re exposed to harsh elements.
 Its superb formula contains UV absorbers, making your cedar wood more durable while preserving its structural integrity.

-What We Like
+What I Like

-- Available in many colors
+- It's available in many colors

-- Dries and cures faster
+- It dries and cures faster than other products I've tried

-What We Don't Like
+What I Don't Like

 6. DEFY 300162-F Extreme Crystal-Clear Exterior Wood Stain

-If you’re looking for an environmental-friendly stain for your outdoor cedar wood, we recommend this Defy 300162 Extreme Crystal-Clear Exterior Wood Stain.
+If you’re looking for an environmental-friendly stain for your outdoor cedar wood, I recommend this Defy 300162 Extreme Crystal-Clear Exterior Wood Stain.
 It has low VOC content and is completely harmless to the environment.
 It does not emit harmful fumes, so it’s safe to be used even indoors.

 Its semi-transparent finish last longer than other brands of the same price.
 Therefore, you can ensure that your cedar will not turn gray or become dull sooner.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 7. Howard CS0014 Citrus Shield Premium Neutral Paste Wax

-What We Like
+What I Like

-- Restore the color of cedar wood
+- It can restore the color of cedar wood that has started to fade

-What We Don't Like
+What I Don't Like

 Can You Clear Coat Cedar?